bmuschko/cka-crash-course/exercises/01-rbac/instructions.md

 ## Creating the Client Certificate

-Run the following commands will create the key and certificate sign request (CSR) needed for the user.
+Run the following commands will create the key and certificate sign request (CSR) needed for the user on Minikube.
 The user will be called `johndoe`.
+For detailed information, see this [blog post](https://www.adaltas.com/en/2019/08/07/users-rbac-kubernetes/#users-creation-and-authentication-with-x509-client-certificates).
+You can assume that you do not have to memorize these instructions for the exam.

 ```
 $ mkdir cert && cd cert